Frequently Asked Questions about the COVID-19 Vaccination: Updated November 2021

 Read more about the Global Vaccine Data Network here.

-If I have had COVID‐19 infection should I still get the vaccine?
+If I have had COVID‐19 infection and recovered, should I still get the vaccine?

 Can I have the vaccine if I am pregnant or trying to get pregnant?